alexdebrie/dynamodbguide.com/content/lessons/advanced-topics/secondary-indexes.md

 - **No uniqueness requirement**.
 Recall that for a table's primary key, _every item is uniquely identified by its primary key_.
 Thus, you can't have two Items with the same key in a table.

   This requirement is not applicable to secondary indexes.
 You may have Items in your secondary index with the exact same key structure.
+This explains why you can't call GetItem or BatchGetItem on an index: there could be more than one result.

 - **Secondary index attributes aren't required.** When writing an Item, you _must_ specify the primary key elements.
 This isn't true with secondary indexes -- you may write an Item that doesn't include the attributes for secondary indexes.
 If you do this, the Item won't be written to the secondary index.
 This is known as a _sparse index_ and can be a very useful pattern.